zsoldosp/django-currentuser/README.rst

 Release Notes
 -------------

+* 0.3.5
+  - update tox3travis.py to not loose deployment feature
 * 0.3.4 - Use public Travis for packaging to remove dependency on outdated build system
 * 0.3.3 - drop Python 3.7 support due to build process problems